yugang-amd/blog/content/posts/how-to-host-a-free-static-website-on-digitalocean/index.md

 ---
-title: "How To Deploy A Free Static Website on DigitalOcean"
+title: "How To Host A Free Static Website on DigitalOcean"
 date: 2025-03-01
 tags: ["hosting", "digital ocean", "hugo"]
 draft: false